Aphelocoma woodhouseii

 Status: No accepted records.

-Taxonomy: There are about 14 subspecies of former Western Scrub-Jay A. californica recognized by various authors.
-These have been treated in three groups; Curry et al (2020) discuss the minimal genetic differences and possible stable hybrid populations between them.
-Curry et al (2020), Clements et al (2017) and Gill and Donsker (2017) recognize two species: California Scrub-Jay of the western USA west of the Rocky Mountains from Washington to Baja California, with seven subspecies, and Woodhouse’s Scrub-Jay of the interior USA west of the Great Plains, with seven subspecies, four restricted to Mexico (two of which, remota and sumichrasti, sometimes designated Sumichrast’s Scrub-Jay) and three in the USA: nevadae from southeast Oregon to Arizona and New Mexico, woodhouseii from west-central USA to northern Mexico, and texana of the Edwards Plateau in west-central Texas.
+Taxonomy: Former Western Scrub-Jay A. californica with 14 subspecies was split into two species (Chesser et al 2016, Curry et al 2020, Gill et al 2022): California Scrub-Jay (A. californica) of the western USA west of the Rocky Mountains from Washington to Baja California, retaining seven subspecies, and Woodhouse’s Scrub-Jay (A. woodhouseii) of the interior USA west of the Great Plains, also with seven subspecies.
+Four of the latter are restricted to Mexico, including two, sumichrasta and remota, that might be a separate species, and three in the USA: nevadae from southeast Oregon to Arizona and New Mexico, woodhouseii from west-central USA to northern Mexico, and texana of the Edwards Plateau in west-central Texas.

 The putative Nebraska sighting, like those in Wyoming and Kansas (below) most likely would be of woodhouseii on geographic grounds.

-Comments: One was reported in Bull Canyon, Banner Co, in early Jun 1978 (Bray et al 1986, Cortelyou 1980) by an observer familiar with the species who did not realize its rarity in Nebraska.
+Comments: A scrub-jay was reported in Bull Canyon, Banner Co, in early Jun 1978 (Bray et al 1986, Cortelyou 1980) by an observer familiar with the species who did not realize its rarity in Nebraska.
 The habitat in this canyon and nearby Long Canyon seems suitable for this species.

 Vagrants onto the Great Plains typically are found in late fall and winter.
 The likelihood of this species appearing in Nebraska is slight, although records from Wyoming and Kansas suggest that it may occur.
 There are six records in southeast Wyoming near the Nebraska Panhandle (Faulkner 2010), and it occurs irregularly in southwest Kansas, with records as far north and east as Barton and Ellsworth Cos in central Kansas (Thompson et al 2011).
 This species breeds along the Front Range at the western edge of the eastern Colorado Plains (Andrews and Righter 1992).